-After confronting Ms. Chaitman as an adversary in the bankruptcy of his publishing company, Stein & Day, Sol Stein wrote an expose of the bankruptcy process called A Feast for Lawyers (Inside Chapter 11: An Expose)(1989) in which he described Ms. Chaitman as follows, at 264:
+After confronting Ms. Chaitman as an adversary in the bankruptcy of his publishing company, Stein & Day, Sol Stein wrote an exposé of the bankruptcy process titled A FEAST FOR LAWYER, Inside Chapter 11: An Exposé (1989) in which he described Ms. Chaitman as follows, at 264:

-Attorney Chaitman, a commercial litigator who knows bankruptcy law, is an expert's expert in the field of lender liability.
-The business manager who hasn't the time to dig into the arsenal of technical material she's edited would do well to find a copy of her fifty-eight page monograph, "The Ten Commandments for Avoiding Lender Liability," the November 1, 1988, version being the eighth edition of this priceless document.
+“Attorney Chaitman, a commercial litigator who knows bankruptcy law, is an expert's expert in the field of lender liability.
+The business manager who hasn't the time to dig into the arsenal of technical material she's edited would do well to find a copy of her fifty-eight page monograph, The Ten Commandments for Avoiding Lender Liability, the November 1, 1988, version being the eighth edition of this priceless document.
 Ms. Chaitman's monograph seems directed to banks, telling them what to watch out for in the field of lender liability.
 Yet for the CEO who wants bargaining power to keep an aggressive bank in line, it is full of ideas.
 I wish I had come across it a year or two earlier.
-It is a first-rate primer of a legal revolution against the practices of some banks, and that "some" includes a few of the biggest banks in America.
+It is a first-rate primer of a legal revolution against the practices of some banks, and that ‘some’ includes a few of the biggest banks in America.”